Symposia at the International Neuroscience Meeting, Budapest 2022, IBRO Workshop

 Title: Gut feelings: the interaction between the brain and the gastrointestinal system during stress

 The first brilliant demonstration of the brain-gut interactions was the cephalic phase of gastric and pancreatic secretion discovered by Ivan Pavlov.
 The present director of the Pavlov Institute, Ludmila Filaretova continued his work and focused on the role of the components of the stress regulatory system in the maintenance of the gastric and intestinal mucosal integrity.
-Indeed, during the next presentation from Krisztina Kovács’s laboratory we will hear about structural, molecular and microbial changes occur in the gastrointestinal tract due to chronic stressors.
+Indeed, during the next presentation, Dániel Kuti from Krisztina Kovács’s laboratory we will tell about structural, molecular and microbial changes in the gastrointestinal tract due to chronic stressors.
 However, this is a bidirectional link and the state of the intestinal environment can have profound effects on the activity of the central nervous system.
-Christopher Lowry will present data supporting ‘hygiene hypothesis’ that the enhanced incidence of several disorders (including stress-related psychopathologies, like depression) might be due to the decreased exposure to certain microbial species, that are important for the development of immunoregulatory mechanisms.
-Based upon this ‘higiene’ or ‘microbial deprivation’ hypotheses we might assume that after the present pandemic we will face serious problems, including the enhanced incidence of posttraumatic stress disorders.
+Tamás Kozich will present data on multi-system metabolic reprogramming as a candidate driver for increased vulnerability to psychopathologies in male mice.
 In the final talk you will hear about the brain-gut connections of this disorder.
 Namely, how trauma affects metabolism and how changes in the metabolism might influence the development of the symptoms.

 Take into consideration the fact that the number of the bacteria in our body exceed the number of our own cells and waste majority of these biologically active cells are in our gastrointestinal system we cannot neglect this organ and its effect on our brain activity.